Who we are

 - Support the wider FE sector.
-We provide training and development through TechAbility and the Natspec Transform service.
+We provide training and development through the Natspec Transform and TechAbility services.
 Our projects and partnerships support professionals throughout the sector.
 We provide opportunities for students to engage in inter-college activities such as the Natspec Games and Student Parliament.
 We also contribute to the work of other organisations who seek to improve the lives of people with disabilities.

 As part of its on-going determination to increase opportunities for disabled people to find and retain jobs, Natspec has signed up to the Government’s Disability Confident scheme.
 We are committed to offering work experience and work shadowing opportunities for college students.

 Natspec members believe that young people with learning difficulties or disabilities should be encouraged to have high aspirations for the future, and should be able to choose the college that will best enable them to achieve their goals.

 - Challenging but safe adult environments which encourage students to develop personally and socially

 - Specialist multi-disciplinary teams with expertise in teaching, learning support, therapies and assistive technologies which enable students to learn effectively

 - High quality, personalised Study Programmes linked to Education, Health and Care plans, which support students to achieve their aspirations for work or higher education; living more independently with greater choice and control; having friendships, supportive relationships and being involved in the community, and leading a healthy lifestyle

 - Opportunities for students to develop their communication skills, express their views, and make choices and decisions.